mozilla/policy-templates/docs/index.md

 `AgentName` is the name of the DLP agent.
 This is used in dialogs and notifications about DLP operations.
 The default is "A DLP Agent".

 `AgentTimeout` is the timeout in number of seconds after a DLP request is sent to the agent.
-After this timeout, the request will be denied unless `DefaultAllow` is set to true.
+After this timeout, the request will be denied unless `DefaultResult` is set to 1 or 2.
 The default is 30.

 `AllowUrlRegexList` is a space-separated list of regular expressions that indicates URLs for which DLP operations will always be allowed without consulting the agent.
 The default is the empty string.